OpenGeoscience/geonotebook/docs/source/installation.rst

 Development Install
 ^^^^^^^^^^^^^^^^^^^
-When developing geonotebook, it is often helpful to install packages as a reference to the checked out repository rather than copying them to the system `site-packages`.
+When developing GeoNotebook, it is often helpful to install packages as a reference to the checked out repository rather than copying them to the system `site-packages`.
 A "development install" will allow you to make live changes to python or javascript without reinstalling the package.